-There are several reasons why things may not get better after treatment:
+There are several reasons why symptoms may not improve after treatment:

-- The diagnosis of head lice infestation may have been incorrect - You may not have followed the treatment instructions correctly - The lice may have been resistant to the chosen treatment - You may have picked up a new infestation immediately after the treatment finished
+- The diagnosis of head lice infestation may have been incorrect. - You may not have followed the treatment instructions correctly or repeated the treatment at the correct intervals. - The lice may have been resistant to the chosen treatment.